anzolin/AspNetCoreSendEmail/README.md

 }
 ```

-Configure this file using the data in the table below, with me worked with Gmail and Hotmail:
+Configure this file using the data in the table below (or other server), Gmail and Hotmail worked with me:

 | Server Name  | SMTP Address | Port  | SSL |
 | ------------- | ------------- | ------------- | ------------- |